MRAC-IAAC/thermal_camera/README.md

 # Thermal Camera with Arduino Integration

-This project integrates a thermal camera with an Arduino to capture real-time temperature and humidity data.
-It overlays sensor readings on thermal images, detects the darkest contours in the image, and saves annotated screenshots along with metadata (e.g., temperature, humidity, and contour area) in a CSV file.
+This project combines a thermal camera with Arduino-based environmental sensors to monitor indoor conditions in real time.
+It detects temperature and humidity anomalies, analyzes thermal images, and provides automated responses to maintain optimal indoor environments.
+When high temperature (>30°C) and humidity (>90%) are detected, the system prompts the user to open a window.
+The thermal camera then identifies the open window, measures heat loss speed, and tracks temperature normalization.
+All data, including sensor readings, detected anomalies, and annotated thermal images, are logged for further analysis, making this an effective solution for indoor climate monitoring and optimization.

 ---